SENSITIVE AND CONFIDENTIAL DATA

 Where cookies or other technical tracking technologies are placed on your computer or when we process your Browsing Data, we keep them for as long as necessary to achieve their purposes (e.g. for the duration of a session for session ID cookies) and for a maximum period defined in accordance with Applicable Laws.

-If you contact us as part of an enquiry, we keep your personal data, notably your Contact Details, for as long as necessary to process your enquiry.
+If you contact us as part of an inquiry, we keep your personal data, notably your Contact Details, for as long as necessary to process your inquiry.

-If you purchased a product or a service from us, we may retain some transactional data attached to your Contact Details to comply with our legal, tax or accounting obligations for a maximum 10 years period set forth by French applicable laws, as well as to allow us to manage our rights (for example to assert our claims in Courts) during applicable French statutes of limitations.
+If you purchased a product or a service from us, we may retain some transactional data attached to your Contact Details to comply with our legal, tax, or accounting obligations for a maximum 10 years period set forth by Dutch applicable laws, as well as to allow us to manage our rights (for example to assert our claims in Courts) during applicable Dutch statutes of limitations.

 Who may we share your information with?